-Figure 12 - Evolution of 3G coverage sites
+Figure 12 - Evolution of 3G coverage sites (2100 MHz)

 Population coverage of generic operator is calculated as average of population coverage of other operators.
 Then the corresponding territory coverage is deduced, based on the populations' territorial distribution and hence the coverage sites needed.
+The coverage is first focused on the most dense geotypes before moving to less dense areas.

-3.2.3 Traffic network dimensioning
+3.2.3 Radio access network dimensioning - Capacity